 Training and Professional Development

 Our training is informed by our unique model of practice and expertise in working with young women affected by 'gangs' and county lines.

 Our training is informed by current and former service users, who may facilitate training if they wish, as part of a paid contract with Abianda.

 Having young women who have been affected by gangs or county lines influence training content and delivery ensures that professionals from a wide range of sectors and specialisms understand the realities of young women’s lives and experiences.

-To start, everyone completes our 3-hour core module on working with young women and girls affected by county lines.
+To start, everyone completes our 3-hour introductory module "An Introduction to Working with Young Women and Girls Affected by County Lines".

 Commissioners may then select additional modules

 To find out more, please explore the links given here, or contact us at email@example.com.

 1 or 2-day Training is back!